ElijahKotyluk/commercejs-nuxt-checkout/README.md

 ### Input rules

-A prop that Vuetify's inputs have in common is the `rules` prop, which takes an array of functions that take an input value as an argument, returning either true/false or an error string.
+A prop that Vuetify's inputs have in common is the `rules` prop, which takes an array of functions.
+Each function takes the input's value as an argument, returning either true/false or an error string.
 These are especially useful when you are expecting a certain result or format from the input.
 For this example only one rule(`required`) is declared to demonstrate how to use the rules.
 In your components `data` object you will see a `rules` object that contains 2 functions, `email()` and `required()`. `rules.email()` will check if the value is a valid email by testing it against the regex pattern and returning `true` or a string `"Invalid e-mail."`. `rules.required()` will just simply check that a value is present in the input field or returns the string `Required.`.

 ## 2. BillingDetails.vue cont.